-tion of a very few who were thoroughly Norman in their sympathies and in their allegiance.
+Other grants were made by him, until by the close of his reign no great landholder was left among the English, with the exception of a very few who were thoroughly Norman in their sympathies and in their allegiance.

 Two great classes of society now existed in England.
-First, the Norman conquerors, who as chief tenants or landholders under the king were called barons.
-Second, the English who had been reduced to a subordinate condition.
-Most of these now held their land under the barons, and a majority of them were no longer free.
+First, the Norman conquerors, who as chief tenants or landholders under the King were called barons.
+Secondly, the English who had been reduced to a subordinate condition.
+Most of these now held their land under the barons, and a majority of them were no longer free,